Deepak Hooda quits Baroda | Sports-Games

 He has been granted NOC by the Baroda Cricket Association.

-"How many cricket associations will lose out on a player who is in the Indian team probable list?
+''How many cricket associations will loose out on a player who is in the Indian team probables list?
 Deepak Hooda leaving Baroda cricket is a huge loss.
 He could have easily given his services for another ten years as he is still young.
-As a Barodian It's utterly disappointing," tweeted Pathan.
+As a Barodian It’s utterly disappointing,'' tweeted Pathan.

+Irfan's brother and former India all-rounder Yusuf Pathan too echoed similar sentiments.

+''Deepak Hooda was impressive and made a mark in all three domestic formats for Baroda.
+He was a match winner and his exit will be a big loss for the team.
+A game changer like him has a bright future ahead.
+I wish him all the best,'' tweeted Yusuf.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)